 - Cash out or take a lump sum distribution

-When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty free withdrawals are available, treatment of employer stock, when required minimum distribution begin and protection of assets from creditors and bankruptcy.
+When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty free withdrawals are available, treatment of employer stock, when required minimum distributions begin and protection of assets from creditors and bankruptcy.
 Investing and maintaining assets in an IRA will generally involve higher costs than those associated with employer-sponsored retirement plans.
 You should consult with the plan administrator and a professional tax advisor before making any decisions regarding your retirement assets.

-5Clients with a Command Asset Program account are eligible for this feature.
+5 Brokerage IRAs with Brokerage Cash Services are eligible for this feature.
 Online access is required.
-Talk to your Financial Advisor for more information about the Command Asset Program.
+Talk to your Financial Advisor for more information about the benefits of Brokerage Cash Services.